stef-cruz/open_rent/TESTING.md

 - [x] Type passwords that don't match and see error message displayed.
 - [x] Type username/password shorter than 5 characters and see error message displayed.
 - [x] Type correct username and password and land on profile page.
-- [x] Click on "Log in here" and land on Log in page.
+- [x] Click on "Log in here" and land on the Log in page.

 Profile:
 - [x] Click on the 3 headings and expand the accordion.

 Edit Profile:
 - [x] Expand heading "My Details", click on the button "Edit profile" and land on Edit Profile page.
-- [x] Enter different first name, last name or email address and hit Edit Profile, see message "Profile successfully updated".
+- [x] Enter different first name, last name or email address and hit Edit Profile, see message "Profile successfully updated" and return to profile page.
-- [x] Return to profile page and see the different value inserted for first name, last name or email address.
+- [x] Expand heading "My Details" and see the different value inserted for first name, last name and/or email address.

 Delete Profile:
 - [x] Expand heading "Privacy" click on the link "click here" and see modal.
 - [x] Within the modal, click cancel and return to profile.
-- [x] Within the modal, click delete and note that you have been logged out and landed on index page.
+- [x] Within the modal, click delete and note that you have been logged out and landed on the home page.

 Add Tenancy:
 - [x] Expand heading "My Tenancies" click on the button "Add Tenancy" and land on Add Tenancy page.
 - [x] Try to submit Tenancy without filling out the form and see error message.
-- [x] In the Address Line 1 field, type address outside Dublin and see error message.
+- [x] In the Address Line 1 field, type address outside Dublin, click on "Add Tenancy" button and see error message.
-- [x] In the Address Line 1 field, type address within Dublin and move on.
+- [x] In the Address Line 1 field, type address within Dublin, click on "Add Tenancy" button and move on.
-- [x] Pick start date and inspect that dates which are less than 1 month from start date is grayed out in the end date field.
+- [x] Pick start date and when selecting end date, inspect that dates which are less than 1 month from start date are grayed out.
 - [x] In the price field, an error message should display if characters other than dot, comma and numbers not ranging from 100 to 9999 are entered.

 Edit Tenancy:
 - [x] Within the tenancy card, click on "Edit" and land on Edit Tenancy page.
 - [x] On the Edit Tenancy page, the address of the tenancy clicked should be populated.
 - [x] Change the value of an input and click on the button "Edit Tenancy", a success message should display.
-- [x] If the change made is in the Address Line 1 field, type address outside Dublin and see error message.
+- [x] If the change made is in the Address Line 1 field, type address outside Dublin, hit "Edit Tenancy" and see error message.

 Delete Tenancy:
 - [x] Within the tenancy card, click on "Delete" and see modal.